TUM-CS-CTV/CascadeMOO/README.md

 Simulation and optimization codes are provided.

 ## Setup
-Install [Anaconda](https://www.anaconda.com/products/individual) on your PC.
+Install [Anaconda](https://www.anaconda.com/products/individual) in your PC.
 Pyomo, GLPK and IPOPT 3.11.1 are required to run the optimization codes.
 Open the Powershell Prompt in anaconda navigator and run the following commands: